 Bishoprics attend these meetings.
 Aaronic Priesthood quorum advisers, deacons and teachers quorum presidencies, and priests quorum assistants may be invited occasionally, such as when the meeting includes subjects that will be especially helpful in their callings.

 Standards provide sure direction to strengthen and guide members of the Church.
 As young men keep gospel standards, they will be of great service in the Church and the world.
 They will also be worthy to receive the ordinances of the temple.

 In the booklet For the Strength of Youth, the First Presidency outlines gospel standards and teaches youth how to apply them.
 Every young man should have a copy of For the Strength of Youth.
 He should review the standards often and consider how well he is living them.

-Quorum advisers and assistant advisers should study the standards in the booklet and exemplify them.
-They should find ways to teach and reinforce these standards often in lessons and at Mutual activities, camps, youth conference, and other activities.
+Quorum advisers and specialists should study the standards in the booklet and exemplify them.
+They should find ways to teach and reinforce these standards often in lessons and camps, youth conferences, and other activities.

 Bishopric members and quorum advisers can encourage parents to study gospel standards, exemplify them, and discuss them with their sons.
 They can also encourage young men to use For the Strength of Youth as a resource for home evening lessons and talks.

 Aaronic Priesthood quorum meetings are held on the second and fourth Sundays of each month.
 They last 50 minutes.